IvoNet/ApacheCommonsEqualsHashcode/README.md

 # Introduction #

+NOTE!!!!
+DEPRECATED !!!
+Time has surpassed the need for this plugin...

 An IntelliJ Plugin for generating equals and hashCode methods based on the commons-lang EqualsBuilder and HashCodeBuilder Builders.